IlariaPilo/ctf-logbook/writeups/ctf/insomnia.md

     "username": "administrator"
 }
 ```
 We could be able to get the admin credentials without even needing a password!
-Too bad the "if" is making sure the JSON object we are passing has 2 and only 2 fields... <span class="spoiler" >But is it really?</span>
+Too bad the "if" is making sure the JSON object we are passing has 2 and only 2 fields...
+But is it really?

 I double-check the "if" condition.
 Now that I focus on it, it does look weird.
 Why is it not using `!=`?
 I search on the Internet and discover that yes, PHP has the classic "not equal" operator, meaning this is just a _not_ and an _equal_ combined.